 Cardiovascular Technologist Education Requirements and Career Info

-Cardiovascular technologists are assistants to physicians who aid in the diagnosis and treatment of heart and blood vessel issues.
+Cardiovascular technologists are assistants to physicians, and they aid in the diagnosis and treatment of heart and blood vessel issues.
 These technicians generally have an associate's degree or higher, along with professional credentials and clinical experience.
 Cardiovascular technologists may specialize in such areas as invasive, noninvasive and vascular cardiology.

 Cardiovascular Technologist Education Requirements